-All installations require concrete floors 203 mm (8 inches) or thicker.
-Anchor bolts or expansion anchors must be of a quality grade and a minimum of 19 mm (3/4 inch) diameter.
+All installations must be made on sound concrete floors, 203 mm (8 inches) or thicker.
+Anchor bolts or expansion anchors must be of a quality grade and a minimum of 19mm (3⁄4 inch) diameter.
 Six bolts are required to mount the washer to the steel base or concrete pad.
 Mounting hardware is not provided with the machine.